 For each job provide a list of the things that you achieved while in that job, and the significant contributions you made to the organisation.
 Make sure that these achievements and contributions match the key skills and strengths listed earlier on your resume.

-For examples of how you can do this, check out our Sample resumes and cover letters page.
+For examples of how you can do this, check out our Sample resumes pages.

 Your resume should list two people who can positively recommend you as an employee.
 Ideally your references will be people that you have worked with before.
 Provide their name, their position title, and a way that they can be contacted.

-For more about references, check out our Who can be my referee? page.
+For more about references, check out our How to choose a referee? page.

 A testimonial is another good way to prove that your skill and experience is what the employer is looking for.